Partners

 INTEGRA is a leading provider of high-quality laboratory tools for liquid handling, media preparation, sterilization, and cell cultivation.
 The company commits to creating innovative solutions which that fulfill the customer needs in research, diagnostics, and quality control within the life science markets and medical industry.
 Our partnership with INTEGRA is based on providing high-performance liquid-handling solutions for 3D cell culture.

-KML Vision's IKOSA Platform empowers life science researchers with an intuitive, no-code AI solution.
-It enables the creation of custom bioimage analysis apps, automating workflows for time efficiency and unbiased, accurate results.
-Insphero’s 3D microtissues contain an extensive amount of information on human physiology and disease states and how treatments impact them.
-With the IKOSA Platform of KML Vision, we have a tool that allows us to extract insights in a fast and reliable way.
+The IKOSA Platform empowers life science researchers with an intuitive, no-code AI solution for bioimage analysis.
+It enables the creation of custom analysis apps, automating workflows to enhance efficiency while ensuring unbiased, accurate results.
+Insphero’s 3D microtissues contain extensive information on human physiology and disease states and how treatments impact them.
+With the IKOSA Platform, we have a tool that allows us to extract insights in a fast and reliable way.

 Promega Corporation